telerik/kendo-ui-core/docs/api/javascript/ui/treeview.md

         - Indicates an invalid operation.
 Using this class will automatically make the drop operation invalid, so there will be no need to call `setValid(false)` in the `drop` event.

+> Note that status classes are returned without the `k-` prefix by `e.statusClass`, but this prefix is required when setting a predefined status class via `e.setStatusClass`.
+A prefix is not required if setting a custom status CSS class.

 #### Example - subscribe to the "drag" event during initialization